mjroeleveld/switchGPU/README.md

 This program is just a wrapper for gfxCardStatus, but the latter doesn't have an option to set a default and it has an frustrating bug that requires the user to tick a GPU version twice; switchGPU addresses those problems.

+Keep in mind that using only the integrated GPU may have some drawbacks.
+For example, connecting an external monitor might not work anymore afterwards.

 Tested on a late 2011 Macbook with Mavericks, but it should work on most models.

 ##Installation